DSE-capstone-sharknado/models-legacy/README.md

 ## BMR Model

 This is the simple model w/ no image or temporal features.
 It uses rating data to imply positive feedback (a purchase).
-Uses the BMR routine to do matrix factorization.
+Uses the BMR cost function that is minimized by SGD.

 ### Training